Liams-Electronics-Lab/Casa-Chord/README.md

 <div align="center">

-CasChord is a Windows based audio routing software, designed to act as a whole home audio system using the cheapest hardware possible.
+CasaChord is a Windows based audio routing software, designed to act as a whole home audio system using the cheapest hardware possible.

 This application is compatible with any audio input or output that is normally visible to the windows sound manager, this includes virtual sound cards and mulitple identical audio devices.